 When you think of a pre-workout, the first thing that comes to mind is likely the stimulant effects, and that’s exactly what is at the forefront of these stronger formulas.
 Caffeine is usually the main stimulant and has well-established potential ergonomic effects, such as better endurance, lower perceived exertion, improved power output, and even enhanced cognition.
 (14)(16)

 Most of these pre-workouts have a potent stimulant effect with most having a minimum of at least 275 milligrams of caffeine per serving.
-For reference, a regular cup of coffee before a workout has about 100 milligrams of caffeine, so you’re ingesting three to four cups of coffee per scoop with these formulas.
+“The Food and Drug Administration (FDA) considers 400 milligrams (mg) of caffeine a day to be safe for most healthy adults.
+This is about the amount of caffeine in four cups of brewed coffee,” says Dr. Raj Dasgupta, MD.
+Or, put another way, you may be ingesting three to four cups of coffee per scoop with these formulas.
 (11)

 “If you have any cardiac conditions or tend to experience palpitations, you may not be a good candidate to take a pre-workout with caffeine,” says Dr. Jennie Stanford, M.D., FAAFP, DipABOM.
 “Be sure to consult with your physician before taking it to make sure it is safe.”